-As of March 31, 2007, there was no unrecognized compensation cost under this plan related to share-based payments.
+As of September 30, 2007, there was \$66,876 of unrecognized compensation cost under this plan related to share-based payments which is expected to be recognized over the balance of the 2007 calendar year.
 Under the plan, the option exercise price equals the stock's market price on date of grant.
 The options vest after six months, and expire after ten years.